Polixeni Papapetrou passed away in April 2018. We keep this post about her as a tribute to this courageous woman and acclaimed artist.

-When photographic artist Polixeni Papapetrou chooses her 5 favourite places to visit in Australia, they are not just travel destinations.
-The landscapes that have captured her imagination and love have also been transformed into her art.
+When photographic artist Polixeni Papapetrou chose her 5 favourite places to visit in Australia, they were not just travel destinations.
+They were landscapes that captured her imagination and inspired her to transform them into her art.
 Dramatically beautiful, they are insightful and unsettling works.

 Her art provides us with a unique perspective on these landscapes.